Eight Facts About Women's Heart Disease

 Heart disease and women

-Did you know that cardiovascular disease is the number one killer of women in the United States?
-In fact, it is the cause of 1 in 5 women's deaths annually.
-If you want to take that one step further, cardiovascular disease kills a fifth of our sisters, friends, neighbors, and coworkers.
+Did you know that cardiovascular (heart and blood vessel) disease is the number one killer of women in the United States?
+In fact, it is the cause of 1 in 3 women's deaths annually.
+If you want to take that a step further, cardiovascular disease kills a third of our sisters, friends, and coworkers.
 The women we would be lost without.1,2

 Women are clearly highly impacted by heart disease while perhaps not realizing the risk.
-Despite the fact that cardiovascular disease kills more women than all cancers combined, less than half of women realize that cardiovascular disease is their greatest health risk.2
+Cardiovascular disease kills more women than all cancers combined.
+But less than half of women realize that cardiovascular disease is their greatest health risk.2

 Eight facts to know

-Let's take a look at 8 facts we need to know about cardiovascular disease and women that most people are unaware of:1
+Let's take a look at 8 facts about cardiovascular disease and women that most people are unaware of:1

-- Almost half of women older than 20 live with some form of heart disease and about the same percentage have a healthy heart going into pregnancy.
+- Almost half of women older than 20 live with some form of heart disease.
+About half have a healthy heart going into pregnancy.

 - Heart disease is the top killer of new mothers, accounting for at least 1 in 3 deaths.
 Black mothers are particularly susceptible.

-- At least one in ten women will have some kind of health problem during the course of their pregnancy.
-It has been found that those who have gestational diabetes, high blood pressure, and preeclampsia are at elevated risk of developing heart disease later in life.
+- At least 1 in 10 women will have some kind of health problem during the course of their pregnancy.
+It has been found that those who have gestational diabetes, high blood pressure (hypertension), and preeclampsia are at elevated risk of developing heart disease later in life.

-- Many cardiac events, including strokes, could have been prevented by individuals enacting positive lifestyle changes like eating nutritious food, exercising more often, and keeping close tabs on their blood pressure.
+- Many cardiac events, including strokes, could be prevented by lifestyle changes.
+Examples include eating nutritious food, exercising more often, and keeping close tabs on your blood pressure.

-- Women account for over half of all deaths resulting from hypertension (high blood pressure).
-Once again, black women are affected disproportionately, experiencing higher mortality rates than any other demographic.
+- Women account for over half of all deaths resulting from high blood pressure.
+Once again, Black women are affected disproportionately, experiencing higher mortality rates than any other group.

-- While there are more than 4 million female stroke survivors living in the United States today, almost 3/5 of stroke fatalities occur in women.
+- There are more than 4 million female stroke survivors living in the United States today.
+Almost three-fifths of stroke fatalities occur in women.

-- It is sad to say, but women who require CPR in public are less likely to receive CPR from a bystander because potential rescuers fear they will be accused of injuring the victim or of sexual assault.
+- Women who require cardiopulmonary resuscitation (CPR) in public are less likely to receive it from a bystander.
+This is because potential rescuers fear they will be accused of injuring the woman or of sexual assault.

-- Women are underrepresented in heart health research, making up less than 2/5 of participants in cardiovascular health trials.
+- Women are underrepresented in heart health research, making up less than two-fifths of participants in cardiovascular health trials.

-It is awful to say but, it is not a secret that women are treated differently by medical providers in general.
+It is awful to say, but it is not a secret that women are treated differently by doctors in general.
 The treatment is often even worse for minorities.

 Do you have a heart failure story?
 Click the button below to share with our community!